zenmumbler/dtbb/README.md

 - A full [node-based site scraper][scrape] that retrieves listings and single entry pages and extracts out the data from those pages (using jsdom) into JSON catalog files.
-- I researched and experimented with most web build systems out there and settled on a gulp + rollup combination for code as it is straightforward and it produces clean and crud-free output. (total minified app code is only ~33KB)
+- (In 2016) I researched and experimented with most web build systems out there and settled on a gulp + rollup combination for code as it is straightforward and it produces clean and crud-free output. (total minified app code is only ~33KB) In 2020 this was replaced with a [Rollup][rollup]-based build process.
 - A cell-reusing scrolling grid view to allow one to scroll through thousands of entries without the performance or memory penalties.
 - An on-the-fly fulltext search component that can search for ngrams of any length.
 The